Ecasept/Shrek-Plymouth-Theme/README.md

 # Shrek Plymouth Theme

-So you're probably asking yourself what this even is?
+This is a theme for Plymouth that uses shreks.
+It uses the `script` module to run a custom script that animates the sprites on the splash screen.

+# What is Plymouth
 You know when your computer boots up you usually get your distributions logo and a spinning thing?
 That screen is managed by a program called [Plymouth](https://en.wikipedia.org/wiki/Plymouth_(software)) (pronounced */ˈplɪməθ/*).
-You can change this animation using a so called theme.
+You can change this animation using themes, and this is one of them.

 # Basics
 Your themes are located under `/usr/share/plymouth/themes/`.